Tag Archives: CS Lewis

 Come to me now, disguised as everything.

-I am including this sonnet in my sequence Sounding the Seasons which comes out this year with Canterbury Press. since we don’t keep thanksgiving I have made it pasrt of a mini-sequence of three centred on the feast of All Saints, which we have recently celebrated.
-I took the photograph on a morning walk by the river cam, a walk whose views are a constant spur to thanksgiving!
+This sonnet comes from my sequence Sounding the Seasons published by Canterbury Press The book is available in North america from Steve Bell here, or Amazon here.
+Since we don’t keep thanksgiving I have made it part of a mini-sequence of three centred on the feast of All Saints, which we have recently celebrated.
 The image that follows the poem is by Margot Krebs Neale

 Thanksgiving